 The enchanting island of Normandy is topped by a crowning glory - the medieval monastery known as Abbaye du Mont St-Michel.
 The imposing monument and surrounding town were built atop a granite outcrop in the middle of a river estuary as far back as 708 AD.
 But Normandy is the spot for history buffs both medieval and mid-century, as it’s where the Battle of Normandy took place in June 1944.
 If that doesn’t mean much to you, the Battle of Normandy came to be known as the largest amphibious invasion in history and marked the beginning of the end of World War II!

-To find out more, reach out to our friendly Travel Centre staff on 1300 787 858.
+To find out more, reach out to your local agent.